DFHack/dfhack/docs/plugins/autoclothing.rst

 configured per-citizen threshold.

-If you are wondering whether you should enable `tailor` instead, see the comparsion in the last section below.
+If you are wondering whether you should enable `tailor` instead, see the comparison in the last section below.

 Usage
 -----